eliasdabbas/radvertools/README.md

 Now we can see that the word "word" was the most used in the data frame.

-Now, to the more interesting case, which is having different metrics (weights) for each of the words that we have.
+Now, to the more interesting case, which is having a metric (weight) for the words that we have.
 This is where more insights, and hidden information can be uncovered.

 ``` r
 df2 <- data.frame(